Disclosure - A guide to "reasonable lines of enquiry" and communications evidence

 “Material may be photographed, video-recorded, captured digitally or otherwise retained in the form of a copy rather than the original at any time, if the original is perishable; the original was supplied to the investigator rather than generated by him and is to be returned to its owner; or the retention of a copy rather than the original is reasonable in all the circumstances.”
 Para.5.3 goes on to indicate: “If the officer in charge of an investigation becomes aware as a result of developments in the case that material previously examined but not retained (because it was not thought to be relevant) may now be relevant to the investigation, he should, wherever practicable, take steps to obtain it or ensure that it is retained for further inspection or for production in court if required.”

-- The Attorney General’s Guidelines on Disclosure of Unused Material in Criminal Proceedings issued in 2013 address in the Annex to the document how these obligations are to be applied where the material in question is of a size or nature that makes its examination impractical.
-At para.3 of the Annex it says:
+- The Attorney General’s Guidance on Disclosure 2022 address in Annex A – Digital Material how these obligations are to be applied where the material in question is of a size or nature that makes its examination impractical.
+At para.2 of the Annex it says:

-“(i) Investigating and prosecuting agencies, especially in large and complex cases, will apply their respective case management and disclosure strategies and policies and be transparent with the defence and the courts about how the prosecution has approached complying with its disclosure obligations in the context of the individual case; and, (ii) The defence will be expected to play their part in defining the real issues in the case.
-In this context, the defence will be invited to participate in defining the scope of the reasonable searches that may be made of digitally stored material by the investigator to identify material that might reasonably be expected to undermine the prosecution case or assist the defence.”
+4. The defence must also play their part in defining the real issues in the case.
+This is required by the overriding objective of the Criminal Procedure Rules31.
+The defence should be invited by the prosecution at an early stage to participate in defining the scope of the reasonable searches that may be made of digital material in order to identify material that might reasonably be expected to undermine the prosecution case or assist the case for the defence.”